Pocket Pet, Exotic and Avian Vet

-Aside from cats and dogs, which make up the majority of our patients, we’re more than happy to see avians, exotics, pocket pets, and even reptiles at our animal hospital in Marinette.
+Aside from cats and dogs, which make up the majority of our patients, we’re more than happy to Marinette’s pocket pet, exotic and avian vet.
 No matter what they eat or what they look like, all pets deserve high quality veterinary care, and we’re pleased to provide that for them.
 When it comes to caring for non-traditional pets, it’s important to do your research and maintain open channels of communication with your veterinarian.
 We can give you all the information you need to keep your furry, feathered, or scaly companion happy.

 Avians, or birds, can make wonderful pets, but they require a lot of work.
 As with cats and dogs, we’d like to see your feathered friend for a checkup as soon as possible once you’ve adopted them, and then once every year after.
 During their wellness visit, we’ll examine their eyes, beak, feet, feathers/skin, and mouth to make sure they’re in good shape, and discuss: